d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

 ## Training

-Similar to :numref:`sec_seq2seq_training`, we try a toy model by applying the same training hyper-parameters and the same training loss.
+Similar to :numref:`sec_seq2seq_training`, we try a toy model by applying the same training hyperparameters and the same training loss.
-As we can see from the result, since the sequences in the training dataset are relative short.
-The additional attention layer does not lead to a significant improvement.
-But due to the computational overhead of both the encoder's and the decoder's attention layers, this model is much slower than the seq2seq model without attention.
+As we can see from the result, since the sequences in the training dataset are relative short, the additional attention layer does not lead to a significant improvement.
+Due to the computational
+overhead of both the encoder's and the decoder's attention layers, this model is much slower than the seq2seq model without attention.